Mumbi-Sec/Mumbi/README.md

 🎯 My Mission: To maintain a secure state of the Internet by thinking like an attacker

-Here, I want to showcase how exactly I intend to achieve my mission.
+Here, I aim to showcase how exactly I intend to achieve my mission.

 ----